The CDC sees signs of a late summer COVID wave

 Older people remain at higher risk

-People at high risk for COVID complications, such as older people and those with other health problems, should keep protecting themselves.
-That means making sure they're up to date on their vaccines, testing if they think they get sick, and getting treated fast if they become infected, doctors say.
+People at high risk for COVID-19 complications, such as older people and those with certain health problems, should keep protecting themselves.
+That means making sure they're up to date on their vaccines, testing if they think they are sick and getting treated fast if they become infected, doctors say.

-Scientists and doctors think there will be another COVID wave this fall and winter that could be significant.
-As a result, the Food and Drug Administration is expected to approve a new vaccine in September to bolster waning immunity and try to blunt whatever happens next winter.
+Scientists and doctors think there will be another COVID-19 wave this fall and winter that could be significant.
+As a result, the Food and Drug Administration is expected to approve a new vaccine in September to bolster waning immunity and to try to blunt whatever happens this winter.

-Some projections suggest COVID could be worse than a really bad flu season this year and next, which would mean tens of thousands of people would die from COVID annually.
+Some projections suggest COVID-19 could be worse than a really bad flu season this year and next, which would mean tens of thousands of people would die from COVID-19 annually.

-"It will still be in the top 10 causes of death, and I suspect that COVID will remain in the top 10 or 15 causes of death in the United States," says Justin Lessler, an epidemiologist at University of North Carolina, Chapel Hill, who helps run the COVID-19 Scenario Modeling Hub.
+"It will still be in the top 10 causes of death, and I suspect that COVID will remain in the top 10 or 15 causes of death in the United States," says Justin Lessler, an epidemiologist at the University of North Carolina at Chapel Hill, who helps run the COVID-19 Scenario Modeling Hub.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.